A sharp threshold for collapse of the random triangular group: Proof of Theorem

 \section{Proof of Theorem~\ref{th1}}

-Before we show Theorem~\ref{th1} we need to introduce a number of somewhat technical definitions.
-Let \pres\ be a group presentation.
-A \textit{van Kampen diagram} with respect to the presentation $P$ is a finite planar 2-cell complex $\diag$ satisfying the following conditions: \begin{itemize} \item $\diag$ is connected and simply connected, \item each edge $e$ is oriented and assigned a generator $s\in S$, \item each 2-cell $c$ is assigned a relator $r\in R$, the number of edges on the boundary of $c$ is equal to the length of the relator $r$, \item each 2-cell $c$ has a marked vertex on its boundary and an orientation at this vertex, \item the word read from the marked vertex of $c$ in the direction given by the orientation is the relator $r\in R$ assigned to $c$. \end{itemize}
+In order to show Theorem~\ref{th1} we need to introduce a number of somewhat technical definitions.
+Let $P = \pres$ be a group presentation.
+A~\textit{van Kampen diagram} with respect to the presentation $P$ is a finite planar 2-cell complex $\diag$ given with an embedding $\diag \subseteq \mathbb{R}^2$ and satisfying the following conditions. \begin{itemize} \item $\diag$ is connected and simply connected, \item For each edge $e$ and one of its orientations we assign a generator $s\in S$.
+If we change the orientation of $e$ to the opposite one, we replace the generator $s$ by $s^{-1}$. \item Each 2-cell $c$ is assigned a relator $r\in R$, the number of edges on the boundary of $c$ is equal to the length of the relator $r$, \item For each 2-cell $c$ there is a vertex $v$ such that the word read from $v$ in some direction of the boundary of the cell is the relator $r\in R$ assigned to $c$. \end{itemize}